RichardForshaw/resume/mkd-blog/docs/blog/articles/2025-10-why-we-iterate.markdown

 The core effects of this are:

  1. we **really are** reducing uncertainty by gathering information.
 The difference is that the information gathered this way is **no longer a prediction**.
 It is real.
-You have thrown out a small experiment and gathered actual data, whether that is new knowledge about your project or the customer.
+You have thrown out a small experiment and gathered actual data: new knowledge about your project, the customer or something else.
  2. the time between starting the experiment and getting the results is reduced.
 We no longer have to wait months or even years to receive information we can actually act on.
 It can come in weeks or days.
  3. small, iterative experiments allows us to take back control.
-Each iteration allows us to make an adjustment to correct a small assumption that we now know to be wrong.
+Each iteration allows us to make an adjustment, perhaps to correct a small assumption that we now know to be wrong.
 Is the customer reaction good or bad?
 What was the actual cost of this iteration?
 Is the next priority actually the next priority?

-How does this affect our decisions?
-Two-fold: they will be more informed, the more experiments you make, and they will be smaller.
+How does this affect our decision-making?
+Two-fold: they will be more informed (based on the more experiments you make) and they will be smaller.
 Smaller decisions are easier to make, and you are more likely to accept a 'just do it' mindset because there is less risk.

 Harvard professor Dr Ellen Langer teaches us it's better to [make decisions quickly and deal with the consequences](https://www.youtube.com/shorts/_bctmXiPsSU).
 You usually can't really know if one decision will be better than its alternative.
 But you can make a small decision quickly, measure it, learn from it and make a better decision next time, all the while feeling happier about it.